Benmore Header v2

 Building a dam and a community

-In October 1957 the plan to build the Benmore power station was approved in conjunction with the Cook Strait Cable.
-Work began to build a camp for the workers to live in.
+n October 1957 the plan to build the Benmore power station was approved in conjunction with that of the Cook Strait power cable.
+Work began to build a camp in which the workers would live.

 The first group of about 150 men arrived in February 1958 to begin work on the dam.
 In August 1958 the first 11 shopkeepers arrived to open stores to cater for the growing population.